govern0000/ClassModule/README.md

 This compiler is finish developed.

+This compiler is build with Class Lang bootstrap compiler in Class Lang repo.

 The compiler reuse the Class directory, that is created in the Out directory when users build the Class Lang source code in Class Lang repo, including the "Script/System/Make.cmd" script in the repo